niccokunzmann/meshviewer-doc/debug.md

 ### Browsersync

-We use Browsersync for local development and `grunt serve` will show a second port with Browsersync settings and tools.
+We use Browsersync for local development and gug`gulp serve` will show a second port with Browsersync settings and tools.
 It includes winere, a remote inspection tool and allows to sync tabs.
 The web-interface can often be found under port 3001.

 ### Javascript console